Sigmmma/c20/src/content/h1/engine/game-modes/readme.md

 map_name levels\test\bloodgulch\bloodgulch
 ```

+The game mode will be active for all subsequent uses of `map_name`.
+If you have previously set a game variant and want to return to singleplayer, use `game_variant none` before loading a scenario.

 Objectives like the CTF flags, oddball spawns, and hill boundaries depend on [scenario netgame flags](~scenario#tag-field-netgame-flags) placed using [Sapien](~h1-sapien).

 The UI localizations for these game variants are found in `ui\default_multiplayer_game_setting_names.unicode_string_list`.